crillab/gophersat/README.md

 Rather than just trying to find a model that satisfies the given constraints, gophersat will then try to find a model that is guaranteed to both satisfy the constraints and minimize the cost function.
+Please note that optimization is at an early stage of development.
+Performance needs to be improved.

 ## Is Gophersat fast?
 Why use it at all?
 Yes and no. It is much faster than naïve implementations, but slower than